 The BBC drama Hope Springs (2009) was filmed in the small village of Wanlockhead in Dumfries & Galloway.
-Doubling as a Highland village for the show, Wanlockhead is actually the highest village in Scotland situated in the Lowther Hills.
+Doubling as a Highland village for the show, Wanlockhead is actually the highest village in Scotland and is situated in the Lowther Hills.
 A former lead mining village, you can visit the Museum of Lead Mining and experience life underground on a guided tour of the mine.

 The nearby village of Leadhills in Lanarkshire recently made a on screen appearance in the Netflix thriller Calibre as the fictional Highland village of Culcarran.
-Why not explore the area and travel between the two villages on the Leadhills and Wanlockhead Railway.
+Why not explore the area and travel between the two villages on the Leadhills and Wanlockhead Railway?
 This narrow gauge railway operates between the villages during the summer weekends.